*RefereeBio

 07

 How to read the scores: use the pattern across dimensions to find the limiting factor.
 Changes across versions and the evidence behind each score are more informative than the absolute number.
-Scope fit should never be used as a substitute for reading the journal's current author instructions.
+Scores are calibrated so a genuinely average, competent manuscript lands in the mid-70s and only exceptional work across nearly every dimension reaches the 90s — the scale is deliberately wide so the number stays meaningful across very different manuscripts.
+Scope and audience fit are evaluated separately in the journal-fit analysis.